Agentic Smart Contracts

 Stateful, Turing-complete program execution replicated across every node.
 Removed judges from program behavior.
 Practical only for narrow, deterministic logic.

-Stateful, sovereign agents whose reasoning is publicly verifiable via Tensor Commits.
-Removes hosts from the question of what an intelligent entity will decide.
+Stateful, sovereign agents whose reasoning is publicly verifiable.
+Removes hosts from what an intelligent entity decides.

 Smart contracts and AI agents are complementary